Stono/bigdata-fun/README.md

 # BigData Fun
-I wanted to learn more about big data, and some of the key tools in the market.
+This is the respository associated with my article, [Big Data, Little Cloud](https://karlstoney.com/2017/02/11/really-bigdata-really-small-cloud/).

+In summary, I wanted to learn more about big data, and some of the key tools in the market.
 As a result, I decided to create an all in one docker environment, including distributed filesystem (HDFS).

 The key components are: